vailunka/PWP_EMS/meetings.md

 * **ASSISTANTS:Mika**

 ### Minutes
-No complaining besides action points.
+No complaints besides the action points.

 ### Action points
 Fix folder structure.
 Use only one USER endpoint.
 Instruction for how to run.